The World's Top-Selling Video Game Has a Cheating Problem - Slashdot

 The game needs something along the lines of a CS:GO style validated account, where players have to play for a large number of hours before they get access to servers dedicated t

+Sounds like a conspiracy-theory to me.
+PUBG uses the Unreal 4 Engine.
+There are lots of people that know how to render something in this engine and there is lots of example code.
+They may have been able to just port existing cheat-code over.

+There was some game that did not ban cheaters, but put them on "cheater" servers.
+Do not remember what it was, but I like the idea.

-The No#1 reason I left CS and CSGO (Score:3)
+The No#1 reason I left CS and CSGO (Score:4, Insightful)

 Same story all over again.
 Those kiddos can't get enough of trolling and "cheap thrills" from no-effort gaming, while the rest of us who are actually honest player, rages to the brink of needing a psychologist over the fact that some trollers are gaming you (literally "gaming" you) till insanity.
 Too unhealthy, life is too short for that, there are so many other things to do.
 Cheating killed multiplayer.